CSSAuditors/audit/site/reports/premier-league-2021-02.md

     details: true
   - list:
       - description: >-
           In this report, we are going to focus on the size of CSS.
-This report aims to understand how much CSS code is needed to build a site, and could we do it with less code.
+The aim of the report is to understand how much CSS code is needed to build a site, and could we do it with less code.

           Sites audited in this report:
       - var: